Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 Entry requirements

-You will normally have satisfactorily complete a Level 5 qualification such as BGU’s FdA in Professional Studies (Education) or an equivalent education based qualification, and possess GCSEs in English, Mathematics and Science at grade 4 (previously C) or above (or equivalent).
+You will normally have satisfactorily complete a Level 5 qualification such as BGU’s FdA in Professional Studies (Education) or a DIP HE (Diploma of Higher Education including 120 credits at Level 4 and 120 credits at Level 5) and possess GCSEs in English, Mathematics and Science at grade 4 (previously C) or above (or equivalent).
 If you have a Foundation degree obtained at another institution we will closely consider the content to confirm whether it is a suitable match.

 A reference from your school will be required before an interview.
 Please ensure that someone who works with you is able to provide this either on your UCAS form or before your interview.